Alia Bhatt: Media image and artistry

 Forbes Asia has featured Bhatt in their 30 Under 30 list of 2017 and in their 100 Digital Stars list of 2020.
 She has appeared in Forbes India's Celebrity 100 list since 2014, peaking at the eighth position in 2019.
 That year, the magazine estimated her annual income to be ₹592 million and listed her as the highest-paid actress in the country.
-In 2018 and 2019, the Indian edition of GQ featured her among the nation's 50 most influential young people and credited her for "striking a balance between big-budget, all-star blowouts and more script-oriented films".
-Bhatt was listed in first place in The Times of Indias "50 Most Desirable Women" list of 2018, and she was named the "Sexiest Asian Woman" by the UK magazine Eastern Eye in 2019.
-Also in 2018, the market research firm YouGov named her India's ninth most influential celebrity.
+In 2018 and 2019, the Indian edition of GQ featured her among the nation's 50 most influential young people and credited her for "striking a balance between big-budget, all-star blowouts and more script-oriented films.”
+In 2018, the market research firm YouGov named her India's ninth most influential celebrity.
 The magazine Femina has featured her in listings of women achievers in 2019 and 2021.
-In 2022, she was ranked in the 97th position in The Indian Expresss listing of the most powerful Indians.
-In the same year, Time magazine awarded her with the TIME100 Impact Award.

-Bhatt is the celebrity endorser for a number of brands and products, including Coca-Cola, Garnier and Maybelline.
-Duff & Phelps estimated her brand value to be US$36.5 million, in 2019, the eighth-highest of Indian celebrities.
-She occupied the seventh and sixth positions in the next two years, respectively, and in 2022, she peaked in the fourth position, with a brand value of US$68.1 million.
+From 2022 to 2025, she was featured in The Indian Express's listing of the most powerful Indians, and she was featured in a similar list by India Today in 2023.
+Also in 2022, Time magazine awarded her with the TIME100 Impact Award.
+In the same year, she was also placed in Outlook India's "75 Best Bollywood Actresses" list.
+Variety featured her in their listing of the Impactful International Women of 2023.
+In the same year, the British newspaper Financial Times featured her among the 25 most influential women and Business Today featured her in their listing of the most powerful women in business.
+She was also featured by the Indian edition of Hello! magazine in their 100 most influential list.
+In 2024, Time named Bhatt as one of the 100 most influential people in the world, and the Gold House organisation featured her in their 100 most impactful Asians list.